TheRipperJhon/Leaked/README.md

 # About Leaked?
-1.1
+2.0
-Leaked? is A Checking tool for Hash codes and Passwords leaked, use API from <a href="https://twitter.com/webtobesocial" target="_blank"><span style="color: blue">@webtobesocial</span></a>.
+Leaked? is A Checking tool for Hash codes and Passwords leaked, uses leakz module from <a href="https://twitter.com/thehappydinoa" target="_blank"><span style="color: blue">Aidan Holland</span></a>, and leakz module uses API from <a href="https://twitter.com/webtobesocial" target="_blank"><span style="color: blue">Aurelius Wendelken</span></a>.

-Leaked? can work in any OS if they have support Python 3
+Leaked? can work in any OS if they have support Python 3 and 2.

+# What's new?
+ * Check email leaked
+ * Update
+ * More friendly for users
+ * Support Python 2 and 3

 # Features
  * Check passwords leaked
  * Check hash code leaked
+ * Check email leaked NEW!
+ * Update NEW!
  * Exit
  * About Author